benpodraza/codecritic/docs/CodeCritic - Specification - 5-17-2025.md

 * `app/registries/` + `app/factories/` updated to load from persistent config.
 * Bootstrapping logic in `bootstrap.py` or `seed_registries.py`.
 * Example registration of one full working system configuration:
   * `GeneratorAgent` using `black`, `docformatter`
   * Prompt and context providers
   * Associated scoring config

 ### Outcomes

-By the end of this phase, any valid schema entry should be fully instantiable from database → registry → factory → runtime component.
+By the end of this phase, any valid schema entry should be fully instantiable from:
+- database → registry
+- registry → factory
+- factory → runtime component

+This will complete the foundation for dynamic system reconfiguration, grid-searchable experiments, and runtime injection of custom agent logic.

 ---